 - They bail on plans frequently.

-- They don’t want to meet your friends or family.
+- They donât want to meet your friends or family.

 - They keep conversations surface-level.

-- They don’t tell you anything new about themselves.
+- They donât tell you anything new about themselves.

 - They stop flirting and trying to move the relationship forward.

-This isn’t a complete list.
-It’s possible someone is doing all this for a perfectly good reason.
+This isnât a complete list.
+Itâs possible someone is doing all this for a perfectly good reason.
 If you find yourself caught in a soft ghosting situation, confront the issue.
 Get them on the phone or in person and ask them if they want to continue the relationship.
-Tell them you’ve noticed them pulling away and would appreciate their honesty.
-You don’t want to waste time in a relationship with someone who doesn’t care about you.
+Tell them youâve noticed them pulling away and would appreciate their honesty.
+You donât want to waste time in a relationship with someone who doesnât care about you.

-There is no strict number of no-contact days before it’s considered to be ghosting.
-However, there are some other signs that can help you decide if it’s ghosting or just a lull in communication.
+There is no strict number of no-contact days before itâs considered to be a ghosting experience.
+However, there are some other signs that can help you decide if it is a ghosting experience or just a lull in communication.

+One sign it the length of communication.
 Research has shown that people think ghosting is much more acceptable if the interaction is less than 2 days old.
-In general, the shorter your relationship the more likely people think it’s okay to ghost you.
-This is especially true if you haven’t had any in-person contact.
+In general, the shorter your relationship the more likely people think itâs okay to ghost you.
+This is especially true if you havenât had any in-person contact.
+However, a lack of contact is not always going to be a ghosting experience. instead he or she could be busy but still interested.

-Breadcrumbing vs Ghosting vs Orbiting vs Benching
+Breadcrumbing vs Ghosting vs Catfishing vs Orbiting vs Benching

-With modern technology making it easier to engage in indirect break-up strategies, a plethora of new techniques have taken the dating world by storm.
-What’s the difference?
+With modern technology making it easier to engage in indirect break-up strategies, new techniques have taken the dating world by storm.
+Whatâs the difference?
 And which one is worse?
 All indirect break-up strategies result in significant psychological distress, the extent of which is determinable by the unique circumstance.
 However, some tend to do more damage than others.

 Types of indirect break-up strategies, ranked from least distressing to most: